Add Google Maps to your Business Directory

 That’s it!
 Google Maps will now show up in your Directory.

-NOTE: If you already have an API key setup, be sure to login to your Google Cloud Console and enable:
+NOTE: If you already have an API key setup, be sure to login to your Google Cloud Console (external link) and enable:

 Some of the most common issues for setting up a Google Maps API key are:

 The Business Directory plugin is not up-to-date.
-Try updating your Business Directory to the most recent version.
+Go to your plugins page to update your Business Directory to the most recent version.

 API Keys not entered in the correct field: Check to be sure that your browser API key is entered in the Chamber Dashboard settings field for the browser key and your server API key is entered into the Chamber Dashboard settings field for the server key.

-Billing is not enabled on your Google Maps Console.
+Billing is not enabled on your Google Maps Console (external link).
 Google Maps requires that billing be enabled in order to display maps on your WordPress website.
-Login to your Google Maps Console to enable billing.
+Login to your Google Maps Console to enable billing (external link).

 Maps not showing at all on individual listings: